orbitalchicken/Roadmap/README.md

     - Review all outstanding pull requests
     - Review translations within cinnamon-translations and warnings from mocheck
     - Critical: crashes when switching users and coming back
-    - Critical: crashes on DND (Steam fix) and considers HUD as window
     - Date format: The Clock applet should show the date in the user's locale by default.
 Bonus points for making it customizable.